 Click for another one of my family’s favorite holiday cookie recipes.

-If you tried this Grinch Cookie recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!
+If you tried this Grinch Cookie recipe or any other on the blog then I’d love to hear from you with a comment or star rating!

 - 1 box white or vanilla cake mix dry

 - green food coloring gel